-In summary, we propose continued monitoring of sea otter distribution, abundance, and survival rates in WPWS.
+In summary, we propose continued monitoring of sea otter distribution and abundance, survival rates and oil exposure (CYP1A) in WPWS.
 These studies will be valuable in documenting actual recovery time for the nearshore system including sea otters, and providing long-term population trend data which may be used in assessing initial damage and subsequent recovery of sea otter populations in the event of future oil spills.